kshabunov/ecclab/README.md

 * Lines starting with `#` are considered to be comments and ignored.
 * Each parameter is a key/value pair separated by one or more spaces.
 * Parameter may have a group value surrounded by curly brackets (`{}`).
-* Any parameter not known to the program is ignored.
+* Any parameter with unknown key is ignored.

 Parameter files may include other parameter files using `include some.file` directive.
+The include path is considered to be relative to the current directory.

 For example:
 ```